 Why “feels right” isn’t enough

-If one partner is comfortable, but the other silent — a mismatch in pace is still a mismatch, even if neither voices concern.
+- If one partner is comfortable, but the other is silent.
+A mismatch in pace is still a mismatch, even if neither voices concern.

-“But it feels right” may mean skipping critical conversations like values, boundaries, finances.
+- “But it feels right” may mean skipping critical conversations like values, boundaries, and finances.
 Holding fast doesn’t mean you skip smart.

 What to do when fast feels right